 Following the decision by GSAM to globally align the valuation method of the financial instruments, the valuation of the bonds and other fixed-income securities in the GSAM BV funds changed from bid price, as used in the 2023 financial statements, to valuation against mid price in the 2024 financial statements.
-The impact of this change is less than 10 basis points on the net asset value of the Sub-fund.
-The comparative figures for 2023 as included in the financial statements have not been adjusted as a result of this change in valuation.
+The impact of this change, through participation in the Master UCITS, is 16 basis points on the net asset value of the Sub-fund.